sematic-ai/sematic/docs/get-started.md

 That will open the app in your browser.

-> At this time, Sematic runs on your local machine.
-Soon we will enable you to host it in your cloud.
+{% hint style="info" %} At this time, Sematic runs on your local machine.
+Soon we will enable you to host it in your cloud. {% endhint %}

 If you want to stop the app, simpy issue